Seamus O'Regan

-Seamus Thomas Harris O'Regan PC (born January 18, 1971) is a Canadian politician who has been the federal minister of labour since October 26, 2021.
-A member of the Liberal Party, O'Regan was elected to the House of Commons in 2015, representing St. John's South—Mount Pearl.
-He has been in Cabinet since 2017, previously serving as minister of natural resources from 2019 to 2021, minister of Indigenous services in 2019, and minister of veterans affairs and associate minister of national defence from 2017 to 2019.
+Seamus Thomas Harris O'Regan PC (born January 18, 1971) is a Canadian politician and a former cabinet minister in the government of Justin Trudeau.
+He resigned from cabinet effective July 19, 2024.
+A member of the Liberal Party, O'Regan was first elected to the House of Commons in 2015, representing St. John's South—Mount Pearl.
+He was appointed to Cabinet in 2017, and served as minister of natural resources from 2019 to 2021, minister of Indigenous services in 2019, and minister of veterans affairs and associate minister of national defence from 2017 to 2019 and minister of labour from October 26, 2021 until July 19, 2024 and minister of seniors from July 26, 2023 until July 19, 2024.

 Before he entered politics, O'Regan was a correspondent with CTV National News, and a host of Canada AM, which he co-hosted from 2003 to 2011 with Beverly Thomson.

 Early life and education

 O'Regan was born in St. John's, Newfoundland, and spent 14 years growing up in Goose Bay, graduating from Goose High School.
 O'Regan is of half Irish descent.
 His father, also named Seamus O'Regan, was a judge of the Supreme Court of Newfoundland and Labrador.
-At the age of 10, O'Regan became a regional correspondent for CBC Radio's Anybody Home?, producing stories that celebrated the unique accomplishments of local residents, ranging from a professor hunting for giant squid to one woman's fight against leukemia.
+At the age of 10, O'Regan became a regional correspondent for CBC Radio's children's show Anybody Home?, producing stories that celebrated the unusual accomplishments of local residents, ranging from a professor hunting for giant squid to one woman's fight against leukemia.

 He studied politics at St. Francis Xavier University in Antigonish, Nova Scotia, and at University College Dublin in Dublin, Ireland.
 He studied marketing strategies at INSEAD, an international business school near Paris, France.
 He received his Masters of Philosophy in Politics from the University of Cambridge, studying at Darwin College in Cambridge, England.

 Career

-He has worked as an assistant to Environment Minister Jean Charest in Ottawa and to Justice Minister Edward Roberts in St. John's, and was policy advisor and speechwriter to Premier Brian Tobin of Newfoundland and Labrador.
+He worked as an assistant to Environment Minister Jean Charest in Ottawa and to Justice Minister Edward Roberts in St. John's, and was policy advisor and speechwriter to Premier Brian Tobin of Newfoundland and Labrador.
 In December 1999, O'Regan was named as one of Maclean's 100 Young Canadians to Watch in the 21st century.

 In 2000, O'Regan joined talktv's current affairs program, the chatroom.
 He began his duties at Canada AM on December 19, 2001.
 On November 8, 2011, he announced that he would be leaving Canada AM on November 24, 2011, to become a correspondent for CTV National News.
 O'Regan left CTV in 2012.
-Since leaving CTV he has occasionally been a fill-in host on radio station CFRB in Toronto, and worked on independent television productions and as a media innovator in residence at Ryerson University.
+Since leaving CTV, he was occasionally a fill-in host on radio station CFRB in Toronto, and worked on independent television productions and as a media innovator in residence at Ryerson University.
 O'Regan also served as the executive vice president for communications of the Stronach Group.